Chapter 6: Low-Tech Restoration Project Implementation

 Implications for Practice

-- Application of beaver dam analogues (BDAs) and post-assisted log structures (PALS) as low-tech tools for process-based restoration is an emerging approach that may require working closely with local regulators to increase awareness of the practice and expected outcomes.
+- The application of beaver dam analogues (BDAs) and post-assisted log structures (PALS) as low-tech tools for process-based restoration is an emerging approach.
+Practitioners may need to work closely with local regulators to increase awareness of the practice and expected outcomes.

 Recommended Citation